-The TOE is the Apple iOS Safari application which runs on iPad and iPhone devices.
-The product provides access to HTTPS/TLS connections via a browser for user connectivity.
-The TOE is the Safari software only.
-The Apple iOS operating system has been separately validated (VID 10851).
-The TOE is an application on a mobile operating system.
+The TOE is the Apple iOS 12 Contacts on iPhone and iPad application which runs on iPad and iPhone mobile devices.
+The product provides access and management of user contact information within the devices.
+The TOE is the Contacts application software only.
+The Apple iOS operating system has been separately validated as VID 10937.
 The mobile operating system and hardware platforms are part of the TOE environment.
-The evaluated version of the TOE is version 11.
+The evaluated version of the TOE is version 12.